-Another essential lesson we learnt early on was not to skip on drinking water.
+Another essential lesson we learned early on was not to skip drinking water.
 Even though you will have to stop more often, it’s better that way than to end up with a pounding headache because you haven’t been drinking enough.

 It’s obviously much easier for men to stop for wee breaks, but after you’ve been on the road a while you can become quite adept at emptying your bladder on the side of the road.
 Here are my tips for the times you don’t have access to a washroom.
 Sometimes the washroom might be so filthy — you’d rather be peeing by your car.